Textiles, Temples and Festivals

-A generous tip per person for the Luang Prabang and Angkor guides and the van driver(s) has already been added to the trip cost, so you don’t have to worry about tipping.
+A generous tip per person for the Luang Prabang and Angkor guides has already been added to the trip cost, so you don’t have to worry about tipping.

-Fly into Luang Prabang (usually through Bangkok), arriving on June 27, and fly home from Siem Reap (via Bangkok) on July 7.
+Fly into Luang Prabang (usually through Bangkok), arriving on June 19, and fly home from Siem Reap (via Bangkok) on July 7.
 More flight info later.

 International airfare, driver tip (count on about $25 each person), visas upon arrival [Laos USD $35 and Cambodia USD $40] at the airport or at the border when we enter, airport departure transportation, alcoholic beverages, several meals as indicated on itinerary, personal items such as luggage porter tips and between-meal snacks and drinks.

-Thailand doesn’t require a visa, just a stamp in your passport and a filled-out simple form that they hand us at the border when we drive in.
+Thailand doesn’t require a visa, just a stamp in your passport and a filled-out simple form that they hand us at the border when we drive in from Vientiane, Laos.